sudheermuthyala/EKS/03-Kubernets-Fundamentals/03-Deployment/README.md

 Deployments
 - what are the deployment features available for us,
     - Create a Deployment to rollout a ReplicaSet
-        - So we can create a deployment to roll out a replicaset.By default, whenever we create deployment,a replicaset it is rolled out.
+        - So we can create a deployment to roll out a replicaset.By default, whenever we create a deployment,a replicaset it is rolled out.
         -
     - Updating the Deployment
     - Rolling Back a Deployment
     - Scaling a Deployment